yujincheng08/MiniSQL/src/bufferManager/README.md

 5. If get something exceed the end of file, the result will be undefined.
 So try to use `valid()` to determine.

 6. Once the pointer deference (`operator*()` or `operator->()`), the buffer it stored will immediately consider to be dirty and have to write into the disk.
 So if you are not going to modify the value of target, use `get()` instead.

+7. Buffer overwrites data after cursor, not insert into cursor.
+If you are going to delete or inserting something, use lazy deletion and free space link.